Here’s my dirty secret: I’ve wanted to quit social media for months.

 I’ve been thinking lately about the value of social media for writers.
 Is the return really worth the time you take away from your writing?
 For new, non-agented writers (like myself), is it worth focusing on social media to build a platform, or should you just be focusing all of your energy on becoming a better writer?

 It seems Twitter, Facebook and blogs have become mandatory in the ‘getting published’ process.
 When I talk to new writers, they are usually trying to learn to write, learn to tweet, learn to set up a Facebook fan page and produce amazing blog posts that get hundreds of views.
 Oh, and get published.

 Of course we all know that social media can pay off.
 We’ve all seen those previously unknown writers rise above the army of blogging and tweeting writers and start successful careers.
 We’ve benefited from reading fantastic blogs written by writers.
-We’ve interacted with authors on Twitter and become huge fan girls (maybe that’s just me :).
+We’ve interacted with authors on Twitter and become huge fan girls and boys (maybe that’s just me :).

 I think the most under-communicated part of social media is that it takes time.
 Lots of time.
 To grow an engaged following on any platform, you’re going to need to spend time crafting messages, sharing quality content, talking to people.
 Time spent on social media is time spent not writing.

 I’ve been struggling with this as I create my goals for 2013.
 It feels like sacrilege to speak against any form of social media (it’s part of my day job and pays the bills!), but I’m starting to wonder if social media’s returns are worth the time for an aspiring writer.
 Wouldn’t my time be better spent, well, writing?

 In light of this social media mid-mid-life crisis, I’ve created a short Social Media Manifesto.
 I created this for myself, but thought that others might be interested, so I’ve re-written it and shared it below.

 Social Media Manifesto: